MiguelGuthridge/MiguelGuthridge/README.md

 [Available here](https://github.com/MiguelGuthridge/Universal-Controller-Script)

 ### VC Compiler
-A compiler that converts a c-like language VC into Jasmin Assembly and Java bytecode.
+A compiler that converts a C-like language called VC into Jasmin Assembly and Java bytecode.
 As this was a university assignment, this code is private.
 I will give access to potential employers on request.

 ### Equator